 Best type of coyote bait

-As we said before, the best coyote bait for trapping is made out of all natural ingredients.
+As we said before, the best bait is made out of all natural ingredients.
 This means animals’ carcasses, like deer or hogs, bits of butchered meat, which can come from sheep, cattle and moose, and entrails of smaller animals, like otters and beavers.
 It is highly recommendable to mix at least two of these, for the richer the smell, the stronger the lure.

 If you like to blend your bait, an important tip to make it top quality is to remember that one of the most attractive smells for coyotes if fat, so make sure that the meat you use is rich in fatty tissue.
 You can aid this as well by adding some natural fish oil; this serves to give bait a truly alluring scent, and not just the rotting smell of old meat.